gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 # What can I write an article about?

-We welcome your help writing these articles.
-You don't have to be an expert in a topic to write about it - this entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.
+We welcome your help writing these articles!
+You don't have to be an expert in a topic to write about it--this entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.

-If you’d like to help write an article, find a stub article in the Gatsby Guides, write the article, then open a pull request (PR) in this repo to replace the stub with your article.
+If you’d like to help by writing an article, find a stub article in the Gatsby Guides, write the article, then open a pull request (PR) in the Gatsby Github repo to replace the stub with your article.

-If you can't find a stub about the topic you'd like to write about, you can open a PR that creates the stub and includes your draft article.
+If you can't find a stub about the topic you'd like to write about, you can open a PR in Github that creates the stub and includes your draft article.
 Feel free to ask us questions if you're not sure where to put a new article in the directory structure.

 Before you begin writing, make sure to read the article style guide below.